ccronje/libcarp-pitt-notes-exercises/_episodes/03-basic-functions-I.md

 ## Clustering

 * Groups together values in a column that are 'similar' and enables you to merge together several different, but similar, values into a single value
+* This is very effective where you have data where there can be minor variations in data values that are likely such as names of people, organisations and places.
 * To use the `Cluster` function, click on the `Edit Cells` menu option in the relevant column and choose 'Cluster and edit...'
 * Clusters are created using an algorithm & OF has multiple clustering algorithms -- experiment to see what does best
 * For more information on the methods used to create Clusters see <https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth>

-???
-* This is very effective where you have data where there can be minor variations in data values that are likely such as names of people, organisations and places.
-* Clusters are created automatically via an algorithm
-    * OF has a number of different algorithms - best to play with which one works best for you data
-* For more information on the methods used to create Clusters see [https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)
 * Post cluster you have option to merge the values together - replace with a single consistent value.
     * OF will choose the most common value, but you can change to another value
     * You can also type a new value